Garrison’s track scholarship first Division I full ride in Coal Ridge history

 In Ben Kirk’s fondest memory of Peyton Garrison, she’s chugging pickle juice.

 Garrison had just won her first state championship title in the 100-meter dash, the race she was most concerned about entering the state championship meet in Lakewood in June.
 After the podium photo, Kirk expected to meet her — and a celebration — at base camp.
-Instead, she was slamming a half a jar of pickle juice, getting mentally and physically prepared for her next race, the 400-meter — which she also won.
+Instead, she was slamming a half a jar of pickle juice, getting mentally and physically prepared for her next race, the 400 meters — which she also won.

 “She didn’t want to take about the 100,” the Coal Ridge athletic director and track and field coach remembers.
 “She was just ready for the next thing.
 That’s always her.
 She never focuses on, ‘I’ve done this.’
 It’s just, ‘What’s the next thing I can accomplish?’”